VIII Army Corps (German Confederation): Austro-Prussian War of 1866

-On 1 June 1866 military representatives of the south German central powers met in Munich.
-Baden, Württemberg and Hesse-Darmstadt pledged about 45,000 men for the campaign - in fact these states only provided ca. 35,000 men, and then only in early August instead of mid-June.
-After the Battle of Königgrätz they lost the will for unity, so that the Campaign of the Main was doomed to failure from the start and the battles of Frohnhofen, Aschaffenburg, Hundheim, Tauberbischofsheim, Werbach and Gerchsheim were merely an accompaniment to the efforts already initiated everywhere to establish a cease-fire, with each of the central powers only pursuing its own interests.
+On 1 June 1866, military representatives of the south German central powers met in Munich.
+Baden, Württemberg and Hesse-Darmstadt pledged about 45,000 men for the campaign – in fact these states only provided about 35,000 men, and then only in early August instead of mid-June.
+After the Battle of Königgrätz they lost the will for unity, so that the Campaign of the Main was doomed to failure from the start and the battles of Frohnhofen, Aschaffenburg, Hundheim, Tauberbischofsheim, Werbach, and Gerchsheim were merely an accompaniment to the efforts already initiated everywhere to establish a cease-fire, with each of the central powers only pursuing its own interests.

 Nevertheless, the losses of the corps amounted to 402 dead, 1,439 wounded, 118 prisoners 2,444 missing; the number of missing men almost certainly including more deaths.